cossacklabs/product-docs/content/themis/languages/python/installation.md

 If the stable package version does not suit your needs, you can manually build and install the latest version of Themis from source code.

+### Python wheel

+A package suitable for installation in Python virtual environments

  1. [Build and install Themis Core library](/themis/installation/installation-from-sources/) into your system.

  2. Install Python dependencies

-    Depending on how you want to install PyThemis, there are different requirements.

-    To create a `.whl` package for installation inside virtualenv, you'll need `setuptools` and `wheel`
+    You'll need `setuptools` and `wheel`

     * Install globally